tableau/connector-plugin-sdk/docs/mcd.md

 ### `<selection-group>`

 A required child of field when value-type is `option`.
-This is the container element for the options that will appear in the drop-down.
+This is the container element for the options that will appear in the dropdown.
 It has no XML attributes.

 Multiple selection-group elements can be used; see `<conditions>`.

 ### `<option>`

-A child of selection-group, this represents one entry in the drop-down.
+A child of selection-group, this represents one entry in the dropdown.
 It has the following XML attributes.

 | Name  | Meaning | Optional? | Value Notes | Other Notes |
 | ----  | ------- | --------- | ----------- | ----------- |